 The Settlement Agreement provides that Nortel's Settlement Payment will be used to fund a VEBA that, the Retiree Committee expects, will provide settlement proceeds to eligible retirees through HRA accounts.
-If the Election Threshold described in the ballot materials sent to retirees is met, a portion of the Settlement Payment will be used to subsidize a portion of eligible retirees' costs of participating in a group medical insurance plan.

 The Retiree Committee has proposed that the Settlement Payment be used in this way because the Committee was unable to replicate Nortel's current retiree welfare benefits or to obtain a group life or long-term care insurance policy.
-Also, the Retiree Committee was able to obtain only a single proposal for group health insurance.
+Also, the Retiree Committee was able to obtain only a single proposal for group health insurance, but that medical policy will not be available because Eligible Participants voted against that policy being pursued.

-The Retiree Committee intends to set up HRA accounts and any group health insurance plan funded with the Settlement Payment in a tax-advantaged manner so that, to the extent tax laws permit, the benefits provided will not be taxable to Nortel retirees or their beneficiaries.
+The Retiree Committee intends to set up HRA accounts funded with the Settlement Payment in a tax-advantaged manner so that, to the extent tax laws permit, the benefits provided will not be taxable to Nortel retirees or their beneficiaries.
 Accordingly, the Retiree Committee is in the process of seeking a ruling from the Internal Revenue Service confirming that the benefits will not be taxable.
 If the Internal Revenue Service declines to provide such a ruling, the Retiree Committee or its successor will consider alternative means of providing benefits to eligible Nortel retirees.